 Because scheduling has too many constraints to satisfy, COCA 201 and CISC 226 conflict this year.
 Do not ask for a conflict waiver; we can't grant any since the overlapping slot is essential in both courses.

 COGS 300 (Programming Cognitive Models) is not offerred this

 year.
 COGS students should instead take CISC 332 (Database

 Management Systems) in the fall.
 When you pass the course, ask

 to notify the registrar to use it to satisfy the COGS 300 requirement in your plan.

-During July CISC 322 will require permission of the School for the first two weeks of enrollment so that we may give priority to SODE (Software Development) students not going on internships
+During July CISC 322 will require permission of the School for the July 10-18 enrollment period so that we may give priority to SODE (Software Development) students not going on internships

 , and to COMA students; send email to Prof. D.Lamb with your name, student number, and which of these two categories you fall into.
-If it does not fill up it will be opened to others in the third week of enrollment.
+If it does not fill up it will be opened to others on July 19.